sjason19/TicketCrypt/README.md

 Why am I getting a `gyp: No Xcode or CLT version detected!` error after running npm install?
 - See this [post](https://stackoverflow.com/questions/27665426/trying-to-install-bcrypt-into-node-project-node-set-up-issues)

+Working on a branch and missing npm dependencies?
+Run  `npm install <insert-library>`